Madhogarh Fort, Haryana

 Madhogarh Fort is a fort located on top of Madhogarh Hill in the Aravalli mountain range, near Madhogarh village, in the Mahendragarh district of Haryana state in India.
-It is located 12 km from Mahendragarh, reachable via Satnali Chowk or via Mahendragarh- Satnali- Loharu road.

-In the Madhogarh village, there are several old havelis of interest to tourists, built in the vernacular Hindu architecture in the style of Shekhawato havelis.
+It is located 12 km from Mahendragarh's Satnali Chowk on SH27 Mahendragarh-Satnali-Loharu State Highway.
+In the Madhogarh village, there are several old havelis of interest to tourists, built in the vernacular Hindu architecture in the style of Shekhawati havelis.

 History

 Madhogarh founded by Madho Singh I in the first half of the 18th century, when he placed the area under the control of Balwant Singh.
 The fort is named after Madho Singh I; "Madhogarh" literally means "the fort of Madho".
 Around 1755, this area passed from the Rajputs to the Maratha Empire under Maharaja Khande Rao Holkar of Indore when he attacked the independent Mughal chieftain Ismail Beg, Ismail Beg escaped to Madhogarh and established a post near Madhogarh fort.
 Khande Rao Holkar attacked Madhogargh fort and captured it on 16 February 1792.
 Ismail Beg escaped and attacked Kanud when the ruling wife of already deceased Nawab Najaf Quli Khan had died.
 Khande Rao Holkar then attacked Kanud and captured Ismail Beg, imprisoned him at Agra Fort and put him to death in 1794.
-Maratha Maharaj Mahadaji Shinde (Scindia) of Gwalior had conquered Rania, Fatehabad and Sirsa from Bhatti Rajput Muslims.
+Maratha Maharaj Mahadaji Shinde (Scindia) of Gwalior had conquered Rania, Fatehabad and Sirsa from governor of Hissar.
 Haryana came under Maratha Empire.
 Mahad Ji divided Haryana in four territories: Delhi (Mughal emperor Shah Alam II, his family and areas surrounding Delhi), Panipat (Karnal, Sonepat, Kurukshetra and Ambala), Hisar (Hisar, Sirsa, Fatehabad, parts of Rohtak), Ahirwal (Gurugram, Rewari, Narnaul, Mahendragarh) and Mewat.
 Daulat Rao Scindia ceded Haryana on 30 December 1803 under the Treaty of Surji-Anjangaon to British East India Company's Company rule in India.
 It is very important from the point of view of tourism, it would be better to go here during the time of rain and winter, it is also called "Mini Musuri" of local area during foggy session.
 According to the information received from the bujurg people, this fort was built in 16-17 AD and Swai Madho Singh built it for take rest between Jaipur and Delhi, and the village was named Madhogadh in his name.
 At that time, Madhogarh trade point between Delhi and Jaipur was strong.
 There are still many havelis of Baniyas (Business men) built below the hill.
-In which the film also shooted titled "Jalpari".
+In which the film also shot titled "Jalpari".